PortsMaster/PortMaster-New/ports/little.frog.game/README.md

 ## Notes

+Thanks to Jamphibious for creating this game.
+This game is free but the developer accepts your support by letting you pay what you think is fair for the game https://jamphibious.itch.io/little-frog-game

 Tested using *Little Frog Game (Linux - FrogCon Update).zip* version, but Windows version will likely work fine, too.